nbhushan/lanyon/_drafts/statistics/2014-01-02-the-EM-algorithm.md

 categories: statistics
 ---

-I love the EM algorithm.
+The EM algorithm is beautiful.

 Preliminaries
 -------------